leojcyou/spotify-to-youtube/README.md

 ## Contributors: Qianxu Guo, Leo You

-## This chrome extension helps users migrate their Spotify playlists to a Youtube playlist.
+A chrome extension that helps users migrate their Spotify playlists to a Youtube playlist.

 ### Our process:
 + Collect user's Spotify playlist link, Spotify authentication, and Google authentication.